Global Privacy Signal Detected

 Life-saving intervention needed immediately

-Cardiac arrest; Massive blood loss
+Cardiac arrest; massive blood loss

 2